Using local drives on the compute nodes¶

 One change that we have had to overcome regarding Slurm vs SGE is how each queuing system inherits from the submitting

-, starting in version 1.5.0, has an autotmp setting on by default, that enables the automatic $TMPDIR
+hqsub, starting in version 1.5.0, has an autotmp setting on by default, that enables the automatic $TMPDIR code as

 to False or 0 in your shell config file to permanently disable the feature.